risuorg/risuorg.github.io/content/pages/README.magui.md

 - etc
 - RHEL release differences

-Magui aims to use Citellus for gathering the data and later, write plugins to analyze that information.
+Magui aims to use Risu for gathering the data and later, write plugins to analyze that information.

 <a id="markdown-highlights" name="highlights"></a>

 ## Highlights

-- Reuse saved citellus.json to speed up analisys on several files, retrigger if inconsistencies
+- Reuse saved Risu.json to speed up analisys on several files, retrigger if inconsistencies

 - Plugins use uuid to identify plugin properly and act on them.